cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 application-oriented extension literals.)

 Examples often benefit from some blank space (spaces, line breaks) in byte strings.
-In EDN, blank space is ignored in prefixed byte strings; for instance, the following are equivalent:
+In certain EDN prefixed byte strings, blank space is ignored; for instance, the following are equivalent:

 ~~~~ cbor-diag